SchornacklabSLCU/amfinder/README.md

 6. Upgrade the Python installer `pip`.
 In a terminal, run: `python -m pip install --upgrade pip`.
 7. Install the required Python libraries listed in file `requirements.txt`.
 In a terminal, run : `python -m pip install -r requirements.txt`.
 8. The command-line tool is now ready to use (see next section).
 After use, deactivate the virtual environment (in a terminal, run: `deactivate`).
 You will need to reactivate the virtual environment for future use (step 4 above).

+**Semi-automatic installation**

+The commands listed above can be run at once in Linux using the script `install.sh` within the `amf` directory, provided Python 3.7 is installed on your system.

 ### Prediction mode